robinnewhouse/DHNLNtupleAnalysis/README.md

 source x*/setup.sh
 ```
 This will make NTupleAnalysisUtils available, while the python scripts in this package will only need the python and ROOT versions that come with the release.

+NB: The python release that comes with AnalysisBase doesn't support uproot3.
+Do not try to configure both uproot and AnalysisBase/NTAU at the same time.
+The releases will clash and nothing will run.

 ### Using uproot (historical default)